-Finally, to disable the Driver Verifier Manager, type verifier /reset in Windows Start Menu Search and hit Enter.
+Finally, to disable the Driver Verifier Manager, type the following in Windows Start Menu Search and hit Enter:

 You can also use the Device Manager to identify a problematic driver.
 To do so, type Device Manager in Windows search and hit Enter.

 If you see a triangular yellow exclamation mark, then this driver could be a suspect.Here is an example:

 Right-click on it to open its Properties.

 This will give the current status of this Driver.
 You can also check for Solutions online under the General tab.